Marked length rigidity for Fuchsian buildings: Geodesic flows and geodesic currents on Fuchsian buildings

 where $\theta(v)$ is the angle between $v$ and the normal to the edge it is based at, $\lambda_x$ is the Lebesgue measure on $S'_x$ and $dx$ is the volume on the edge.
 This measure is invariant under $I$ by an argument well known from billiard dynamics (see e.g. \cite{CFS}).

 Consider $W$ as the state space for a Markov chain with transition probabilities

 Ballmann and Brin prove that $\mu$ is a stationary measure for this Markov chain (\cite{ball_brin} Prop 3.3) and hence $\mu$ induces a shift invariant measure $\mu^*$ on the shift space $W$.
-Under the suspension flow on $W_g$, $\mu^*\times dt$ is invariant.
-Using the conjugacy $h$, pull back this measure to $G'(X)\subset G(X)$ and denote the resulting geodesic flow-invariant measure induced on $G(X)$ by $L$ (or $L_g$ if we want to specify the underlying metric $g$).
-As Ballmann and Brin remark, $\mu\times dt$ is the Liouville measure on the interior of each chamber $C$, so $L$ is a natural choice as a Liouville measure analogue on $G(X)$.
+Under the suspension flow on $W_\psi$, $\mu^*\times dt$ is invariant.
+Using the conjugacy $h$, pull back this measure to $G_g'(X)\subset G_g(X)$ and denote the resulting geodesic flow-invariant measure induced on $G_g(X)$ by $L_g$.
+As Ballmann and Brin remark, $\mu\times dt$ is the Liouville measure on the interior of each chamber $C$, so $L_g$ is a natural choice as a Liouville measure analogue on $G_g(X)$.

-We close this section with a quick remark about geodesics along walls.
-In $\mathcal{M}^v_*$, every wall is geodesic and every geodesic tangent to an edge remains in $X^{(1)}$, by Corollary \ref{metric-angles-equal-comb-angles}.
-Without the non-singular vertices condition (i.e. in $\mathcal{M}_{neg}$) it is possible that a geodesic might spend some time along a wall, leave it, then return to it or another wall later.
-This sort of behavior introduces some technical issues in the argument of section \ref{vol_conject}, which we will note there.
-For now, we make the following observation:
+We close this section with a quick remark about geodesics along walls, which will be used in the calculations of Section \ref{sec:compute}.

-\begin{prop} Let $g$ be a metric in $\mathcal{M}_{neg}$.
+\begin{lem} Let $g$ be a metric in $\mathcal{M}_{neg}$.
 Let $T$ be the set of geodesics which are tangent to a wall at some point.
-Then $L_g(T)=0$. \end{prop}
+Then $L_g(T)=0$. \end{lem}